 }

-When you implement your application, you will most likely have a series of requests triggered by either a sync button, or by a timer, keeping all the time in mind that the API has a call rate limitation.
+When you implement your application, you will most likely have a series of requests triggered by either a sync button or a timer, all the time keeping in mind that the API has a call rate limitation.

 The logger library

-The logger library was assigned a variable in the View Controller that will keep an instance of the logger around with the proper target assigned - in our case we use a text area field for the activity logging.
+The logger library was assigned a variable in the view controller that will keep an instance of the logger around with the proper target assigned—in our case we use a text area field for the activity logging.

-To keep things simple, we implement just a couple functions that will allow us to track the API activity.
+To keep things simple, we implement just a couple of functions that will allow us to track the API activity.
 These functions will interact with the textArea field we set up in the view controller.
-Just like in the View Controller, the textArea field is declared as optional, as it will be initialized in the init() function.
-The code below goes in the UILogger.swift file:
+Just as in the view controller, the textArea field is declared optional, as it will be initialized in the init() function.
+The code in Listing 5-9 goes in the UILogger.swift file:

+Listing 5-9.

 import Foundation

 import UIKit